California Legislature OKs bill to help displaced workers - WTMJ

 Associated Press

 SACRAMENTO, Calif.
-(AP) — Now that Gov. Gavin Newsom is letting more businesses reopen as coronavirus cases decline, the California Legislature on Thursday passed a bill requiring some hotels and other hospitality companies to offer laid-off workers their jobs back.
+(AP) — Now that Gov. Gavin Newsom is letting more businesses reopen as coronavirus cases decline, the California Legislature on Thursday passed a bill requiring some hotels, stadiums other hospitality companies to offer laid-off workers their jobs back.

-Hospitality companies were some of the hardest hit by the state’s stay-at-home order, with no people to stay in hotels while empty office buildings and deserted airports needed fewer janitors and food service workers.
+Hospitality companies were some of the hardest hit by the state’s stay-at-home order, with no fans in professional sports stadiums, no travelers to stay in hotels and empty office buildings and deserted airports needing fewer janitors and food service workers.

 Newsom has been relaxing coronavirus restrictions as more people are getting vaccinated and the number of new cases declines.
 If things continue to improve, Newsom said he will lift all restrictions on June 15.